PowerShell/Modules/README.md

+# This repo is currently NOT accepting code contributions.
+More work is needed to prepare this repo before we can accept Pull Requests.
+Issues are currently being accepted.

 # PowerShell Modules

 This repo contains modules that are published to PowerShellGallery.com and may also be included in PowerShell 7 releases.